-Most men and women never report their abuse because of the shame and guilt they feel.
+Most men and women never report abuse because of their shame and guilt.
 Most of them end up letting a piece of themselves die inside rather than confront the demon which put them in that situation.
 The fact that a person who was abused even ends up taking photos of the bruises, that in and of itself, could make the victim them feel like a traitor to their partner.
 It’s a psychological cluster of a mess!
 Have you ever been held down by your partner and forced to have sex?
 I think I would rather be hit or screamed at or just about anything.
 Then to look into the eyes of someone I love and see someone else; a monster.
-And then learning, actively learning that if I just submitted, well then he would feel better and we’d move on.
+And then learning, actively learning, that if I just submitted, he would feel better and we’d move on.

 Oh Dorothy with her ruby slippers, clicking three times to take her home.
 Some of us dread going home.
 Some of us cry on the way to the building that we call a home.
-So we come up with a million excuses on how we can get out of the house or keep busy elsewhere.
+So we come up with a million excuses for getting out of the house or keeping busy elsewhere.